 At Patrick Ahearn Architect, we hold ourselves to the highest standards of quality architecture and meticulously crafted homes.
-A piece of that quality and craftsmanship resides in our approach to doors throughout a property.
-From the front door and family entrance through to pocket doors, French doors, Nana doors, and the not-so-lowly solid paneled leaf, there are executions we use that give a home a sense of presence and elevated finish.
+A piece of that quality and craftsmanship resides in our approach to doors.
+From the front door and family entrance through pocket doors, French doors, Nana doors, and the not-so-lowly solid paneled leaves and screens, there are recurring executions we use that give a home a sense of presence and elevated finish.
 Below, our approach to timeless doors.

 Heft is best.

 The first thing you feel in a home is typically the weight of a door, and heavier is better.
 Ideally, we design with 1” or ¾” width doors so they have some heft and indicate an immediate sense of quality.
 While a solid wood door would have been used in the not-so-distant past, we now typically call for solid MDF doors, which take paint well and unlike wood won’t expand and contract.
 In addition, we typically place three hinges at minimum on these doors—and depending on ceiling height may specify more.
 All of our doors are designed with significant casings in order to communicate the quality and substance of the overall house.

 We often receive questions about door selection—how many panels to use and what styles we prefer.
 In truth, panel selection all depends on the character and theme of a property.
 On a historic renovation, we might use a raised 6-panel door.
 In a Federal Revival, we may specify 5 wider panels.
 In updated shingle-style properties, we often use 2-panel doors with a bead.
 The style of the home very much dictates door paneling.

 Prescribe an elevated sense of procession with French doors.